Elecampane: Folklore

-Nicholas Culpeper considered elecampane to be ruled by Mercury and used it to warm a cold and windy stomach, to resist poison, to strengthen sight, and to clear internal blockages.
+The 17th-century herbalist Nicholas Culpeper considered elecampane to be ruled by Mercury and used it to warm a cold and windy stomach, to resist poison, to strengthen sight, and to clear internal blockages.

 Uses

 The herb has been used since Ancient Greek times.
 Theophrastus recommended using the plant in oil and wine to treat the bites of vipers, spiders and pine caterpillars in his Historia Plantarum.

 In Roman times, Apicius, a cookbook from the 1st century AD, describes it as a plant for testing whether honey is spoilt or not, the plant is immersed in the honey and then lit, if it burns brightly the honey is considered fine.
 The root was mentioned by Pliny in his Natural History both as a medicine and as a condiment.

 In Medieval Europe, the roots were candied and eaten as confectionery.

 In France and Switzerland it has been used in the manufacture of absinthe.
 In England it was formerly in great repute as an aromatic tonic and stimulant of the secretory organs.
 It is mentioned in an 1817 New-England almanack as a cure for hydrophobia when the root is bruised and used with a strong decoction of milk.
 It is used in herbal medicine as an expectorant and for water retention.